 Head Shops

 Establishments that sell drug paraphernalia are commonly known as “head shops.”
 It is a misdemeanor offense to manufacture, distribute, advertise, or sell drug paraphernalia.
-This offense is punishable by a $700 fine and/or a 90 day jail sentence.
+This offense is punishable by a $700 fine and/or a 90-day jail sentence.
+They oftentimes try to get around this by advertising that their products are for tobacco use only, but don’t expect to get the same leeway from an officer if you are found trying to sell paraphernalia that one might find in these shops.

-A person 18 years or older who sells drug paraphernalia to a minor at least three years their younger, is guilty of a gross misdemeanor punishable by a maximum $3,000 fine and/or one year in prison.
+A person 18 years or older who sells drug paraphernalia to a minor or to someone at least three years their younger is guilty of a gross misdemeanor punishable by a $3,000 fine and up to one year in prison.